Eri9898/PostInstallationOSTIcket/README.md

 </p>
 <br />
-4. Then you’ll configure Teams which allows you to make teams with agents from different departments to solve certain issues.
+4. Then you’ll configure Teams which allows you to make teams with agents from different departments.
 </p>
 Go to the Admin Panel>Teams.
 Click add new team on the right.
 </p>